Self-Supervised Multisensory Pretraining for Contact-Rich Robot Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we propose MultiSensory Dynamic Pretraining (MSDP), a novel pretraining framework to learn multisensory representations for contact-rich manipulation tasks.
 Specifically, MSDP learns to reconstruct varying sensory information from a subset of input sensor embeddings, leading to cross-sensor predictions and sensor fusion.
 MSDP captures the interplay between different sensor modalities to learn a rich multisensory representation, which in combination with task-specific feature extraction through cross-attention, leads to a superior performance in challenging contact-rich manipulation tasks in simulation and the real world.
-Future work may investigate MSDP's capabilities for sensor modalities beyond vision and force-torque, such as tactile or audio.
-Finally, we reckon that extending MSDP's pretraining stage to incorporate play data from environments at large scale may yield representations that generalize over new tasks.
+Future work may investigate MSDP's capabilities for sensor modalities beyond vision and force-torque, such as tactile or audio\diff{}{, as well as its use for fine-tuning existing representations with multisensory data.} Finally, we reckon that extending MSDP's pretraining stage to incorporate play data from environments at large scale may yield representations that generalize over new tasks.